 6. Needle aspiration has a role in sampling mediastinal lymph nodes to diagnose what?

-Lung cancer, sarcoidosis, and some infectious processes.
+Lung cancer, sarcoidosis, and some infectious processes

 7. Biopsy has value in the diagnosis of what?

-Infiltrative pulmonary diseases.
+Infiltrative pulmonary diseases

-Various thermal ablation techniques.
+Various thermal ablation techniques

 You should ensure a low FiO2 environment before the use of any thermal ablative therapy.

-After dilation of any obstructed major airways.
+It is used after the dilation of any obstructed major airways.
 It is important to recognize the difference between silicone and metallic stents.

-11. What is Bronchial thermoplasty?
+11. What is bronchial thermoplasty?

 It is a novel bronchoscopic technique for patients with steroid-dependent asthma.